MrWaWa6/FFREN-WMTx-EARTHNODE/README.md

 https://frenearthnode.com/

 A website for FREN WMTx EARTHNODE
-A website for a Cardano-based project where they want to highlight their new staking mechanism
+A website for a Cardano-based project where they want to highlight their new staking mechanism, which helps burning $fren token, a native cardano token.
 ![1](https://github.com/user-attachments/assets/72bd3b2c-b459-42c0-b98c-d605309941ec)
 ![2](https://github.com/user-attachments/assets/e4ba4cef-ffc8-421a-9d11-c9175df9d31a)
 ![3](https://github.com/user-attachments/assets/07762cc3-4140-4ade-aeaa-aa644b4036a7)